Fire Ant Control & Treatment in Tampa, FL

 Of course, extermination is not immediate but, once the queen has been sterilized, the entire colony will disappear, and new ants will not be born.

 Because these ants fly, you can expect them to arrive now and then from your neighbor’s property.
 They also fly away from the colony to mate and will eventually come back.
-Consequently, to prevent further fire ant colonization, we recommend treatment twice a year.
+Consequently, to prevent further fire ant colonization, we recommend treatment three times a year.

 Everything You Ever Wanted to Know About Fire Ants (But Were Afraid to Ask)